Smilax tamnoides aka Bristly Greenbrier

 Bristly Greenbrier, Hellfetter, Chinaroot

-How to care for Bristly Greenbrier
+How difficult is it to take care of Bristly Greenbrier

 With a bit of knowledge and dedication, you can successfully care for Bristly Greenbrier, making it a rewarding choice for those seeking a moderate challenge.